nerdschoolbergen/build-and-deploy/exercise-2/README.md

 :book: GitHub Actions is "code as configuration", which means that you configure it by simply adding a workflow configuration file to your repository.

-:pencil2: Create a new folder at the root of the project called `.github`
+:pencil2: Create a new folder at the root of the repository called `.github`

 :pencil2: Inside `.github`, create a new folder called `workflows`.